BestTimesToVisit.com Logo

 Exploring the Belize City Haulover

-Venture beyond the tourist trail to the Belize City Haulover, a natural bridge where the Caribbean Sea meets the Haulover Creek.
-Kayak through the mangroves, spotting diverse birdlife and perhaps even a manatee.
-It's a tranquil escape offering a different perspective on Belize City, best enjoyed during the dry season.
+Venture beyond the tourist trail to the Belize City Haulover, a narrow strip of land separating the Caribbean Sea and the Haulover Creek.
+Kayak through the calm waters, spotting diverse birdlife and perhaps even a manatee.
+It's a tranquil escape offering a different perspective of Belize City, best enjoyed during the dry season.

 Stepping Back in Time at the House of Culture

 Immerse yourself in Belizean history and art at the House of Culture, a beautifully restored Victorian-era building.
-Explore exhibits showcasing the country's rich heritage, from Mayan artifacts to contemporary art.
-Check their schedule for local performances or workshops for a truly enriching experience.
+Explore fascinating exhibits showcasing the country's rich heritage, from Mayan artifacts to traditional crafts.
+Check their website for special events and workshops for a deeper cultural experience.

 See all 8 things to do →